CAV-Research-Lab/Predictive-Model-Delay-Correction/README.md

 ` -->

-The implementation of the random delay wrapper was modified from Bouteiller et al. "[Reinforcement Learning with Random Delays](https://openreview.net/forum?id=QFYnKlBJYR)" - [Arxiv](https://arxiv.org/abs/2010.02966) - [GitHub](https://github.com/rmst/rlrd)
+The implementation of the random delay wrapper used to implement random action and observation delays was modified from Bouteiller et al. "[Reinforcement Learning with Random Delays](https://openreview.net/forum?id=QFYnKlBJYR)" - [Arxiv](https://arxiv.org/abs/2010.02966) - [GitHub](https://github.com/rmst/rlrd)